MobileROS/MobileROS/details.md

        └── KeyValue[] (component-specific metrics)
    ```

-   The `publish_diagnostics` method generates these messages by aggregating status information from all system components, enabling standard ROS diagnostic tools to monitor WirelessROS health.
+   The `publish_diagnostics` method generates these messages by aggregating status information from all system components, enabling standard ROS diagnostic tools to monitor MobileROS health.

 4. **Transparent Topic Bridging**: The system implements transparent bridging between standard ROS topics and wireless-aware topics.
 For example, sensor data published on standard topics like `/camera/image_raw` is intercepted, analyzed for communication implications, and republished with appropriate adaptations based on network conditions.